JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

 - BatchNorm2d - Normalizes the final projected features to stabilize output

 **The classifier:**
-- Modified classifier (Replaced classifier head with a binary classifier)
+- Modified classifier (Replace classifier head with a binary classifier)

 **Original Pretraining Dataset:**